A personal blog by George Gladfelter

 At the time this occultation ends, the Sun will be barely below the horizon and observation will be difficult, or impossible.

 06/25/2021 03:09:32.5 Start Total

 Notes about occultations: The timing is very specific to your exact location.
 Few clocks can be relied on to be accurate at the sub-second level, including the inexpensive radio-controlled clocks which are typically corrected only once per day near midnight, also note that the clock display on a computer or phone is typically corrected automatically, but only infrequently.
 The accuracy of a clock can be verified by time signals broadcast on shortwave frequencies, or by using a GPS receiver, or by accessing a network time server on the Internet if you have software specifically designed for this purpose.
 However, it is very difficult to visually determine the exact time when a star appears or disappears at the illuminated limb of the moon.
 Photography, and a telescope, are therefore very helpful.

 (Added 05/25/2020:) Your computer is also a "clock" displaying the current time.
 Computers obtain the time from very accurate sources on the Internet called network-time-servers.
 However, with billions of computers in the world, computers are programmed to query these servers infrequently, thus making their accuracy as clocks somewhat chancy.
-By using a web browser on your computer to query https://time.gov you can get an accurate display of the time, and a measure of the error in your computer's clock, with an error of perhaps 0.03 seconds or so depending on the network delay between NIST and your computer.
+By using a web browser on your computer to query https://time.gov you can get an accurate display of the time, and a measure of the error in your computer's clock.

 If you need data for your particular location, please send me an email with the latitude, longitude, and preferably also your altitude above mean sea level in meters or feet, for your observing location.
 Please specify the units you use, such as degrees and meters and specify North or South, East or West for your coordinates.